Treatment for Deep Vein Thrombosis in Denver, CO

-At MIPS, our years of experience with state-of-the-art interventional radiology procedures make us a logical choice if your doctors have suggested that your leg pain may be caused by DVT.
+At MIPS, our years of experience with state-of-the-art interventional radiology procedures make us a logical choice if your doctor has suggested that your leg pain may be caused by DVT.
 We offer advanced interventional technology that most vein doctors don’t.

 What is Deep Vein Thrombosis (DVT)?